eladh11/Blackjack-Project/README.md

 #### How To Run This Project
 Run this through the console in eclipse or the terminal by going to the proper directory and type ```java BlackjackGameApp```

-#### Lessons Learned and Struggles Encountered

-I am getting much more familiar with how OOP interacts with itself, as well as how the is-a and has-a relationships differ and are similar.
-I learned how to more effectively debug my program when there are a lot of conditionals and branch off points.
-I am able to much more confidently conceptualize a mental model of my program which has proven helpful in sorting through several objects and interfaces.
-I struggled more this project than others with the cleanliness of my code.
-I found myself less confident in my code due to how difficult it was to follow.
-I need to improve on moving things into their own methods.
-I struggled with that this project as every time I attempted to restructure my code into more individual methods
-I would find something creating a road block or compiler error.
-This is something I intend to fix on future projects and will be committing more effort on my part to understanding how to do this effectively and correctly.
-I have started a second version that I would like to work on, but the main one is working per the grading requirements.